MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/user-guide.md

    > ![Convert without optimizing option](media/convert-without-optimizing.PNG "Convert without optimizing option")

-6. Select **Optimize all models** to start the optimization process.
+6. Select **Optimize** to start the optimization process.
 This process might take a while, depending on how many models you're importing.

 If you're using a [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] Mixed Reality immersive headset, your imported models will show up automatically in [!include[pn-layout](../includes/pn-layout.md)].